-The red LED glows and a message may be displayed to advise you whether the status update has been sent successfully or not.
+The LED glows red and a message may be displayed to advise you whether the status update has been sent successfully or not.

 Requesting a status update

 Note: This feature is available for digital channels only and for radios configured for dispatcher operation.